United States occupation of Haiti: Congressional investigation

 The educated elite in Haiti was L'Union Patriotique, which established ties with opponents of the occupation in the US.
 They found allies in the NAACP and among both white and African-American leaders.
 The NAACP sent civil rights activist James Weldon Johnson, its field secretary, to investigate conditions in Haiti.
 He published his account in 1920, decrying "the economic corruption, forced labor, press censorship, racial segregation, and wanton violence introduced to Haiti by the US occupation encouraged numerous African Americans to flood the State Department and the offices of Republican Party officials with letters" calling for an end to the abuses and to remove troops.
 Academic W. E. B. Du Bois, who had Haitian ancestry, demanded a response for the Wilson administration's actions and wrote that US troops "have no designs on the political independence of the island and no desire to exploit it ruthlessly for the take of selfish business interests".

 Based on Johnson's investigation, NAACP executive secretary Herbert J. Seligman wrote in the July 10, 1920, The Nation:

-"Military camps have been built throughout the island.
+Military camps have been built throughout the island.
 The property of natives has been taken for military use.
 Haitians carrying a gun were for a time shot on sight.
-Machine guns have been turned on crowds of unarmed natives, and United States Marines have, by accounts which several of them gave me in casual conversation, not troubled to investigate how many were killed or wounded."According to Johnson, there was only one reason why the United States occupied Haiti:
+Machine guns have been turned on crowds of unarmed natives, and United States Marines have, by accounts which several of them gave me in casual conversation, not troubled to investigate how many were killed or wounded.

+According to Johnson, there was only one reason why the United States occupied Haiti:

+[T]o understand why the United States landed and has for five years maintained military forces in that country, why some three thousand Haitian men, women, and children have been shot down by American rifles and machine guns, it is necessary, among other things, to know that the National City Bank of New York is very much interested in Haiti.
+It is necessary to know that the National City Bank controls the National Bank of Haiti and is the depository for all of the Haitian national funds that are being collected by American officials, and that Mr. R. L. Farnham, vice-president of the National City Bank, is virtually the representative of the State Department in matters relating to the island republic.

 Two years after Johnson published his findings, a congressional investigation began in the United States in 1922.
 The report from Congress did not include testimony from Haitians and ignored allegations involving National City Bank of New York and US Marines.
 Congress concluded the report by defending a continued occupation of Haiti, arguing that "chronic revolution, anarchy, barbarism, and ruin" would befall Haiti if the United States withdrew.
 Johnson described the congressional investigation as "on the whole, a whitewash".